galaxyproject/galaxy-hub/src/admin/config/nginxProxy/index.md

 cookie_path = /galaxy
 ```

-<tt>cookie_prefix</tt> should be set to prevent Galaxy's session cookies from clobbering each other if running more than one instance of Galaxy in different subdirectories on the same hostname.
+`cookie_prefix` should be set to prevent Galaxy's session cookies from clobbering each other if running more than one instance of Galaxy in different subdirectories on the same hostname.

 ## External User Authentication